UPHL-BioNGS/Cecret/README.md

 * Email me
 * Send me a message on slack

-Be sure to include the command that you used, what config file you used, and what the **nextflow** error was.
+Be sure to include the command that was used, what config file was used, and what the **nextflow** error was.

 ## What if I want to test the workflow?

-If you look at the history of this repository, there actually was an attempt to store fastq files here that the **End User** could use to test out this workflow.
+In the history of this repository, there actually was an attempt to store fastq files here that the **End User** could use to test out this workflow.
 This made the repository very large and difficult to download.

-A better option is to use the [SARS-CoV-2 datasets](https://github.com/CDCgov/datasets-sars-cov-2) that the CDC has gathered.
-This workflow has been run on a subset of the files listed there and can be compared at [data/cecret_datasets_summary.csv](./data/cecret_datasets_summary.csv)
+Instead, it recommended that the **End User** uses the [SARS-CoV-2 datasets](https://github.com/CDCgov/datasets-sars-cov-2), an effort of the CDC to provide a benchmark dataset for validating bioinformatic workflows.
+Fastq files from the [nonviovoc](https://github.com/CDCgov/datasets-sars-cov-2/blob/master/datasets/sars-cov-2-nonvoivoc.tsv), [voivoc](https://github.com/CDCgov/datasets-sars-cov-2/blob/master/datasets/sars-cov-2-voivoc.tsv), and [failed](https://github.com/CDCgov/datasets-sars-cov-2/blob/master/datasets/sars-cov-2-failedQC.tsv) projects were downloaded from the SRA and put through this workflow.
+The summary files are included in the data directory under the following filenames for comparison:
+- [data/default_datasets_summary.csv](./data/default_datasets_summary.csv) : Using the default options
+- [data/toggled_datasets_summary.csv](./data/toggled_datasets_summary.csv) : Using fastp, minimap2, and samtools ampliconclip
+- [data/uphl_datasets_summary.csv](./data/uphl_datasets_summary.csv) : Using UPHL's profile (which is essentially the same as using the default options, but includes a kraken2 database used locally)

+The expected amount of time to run this workflow with 250 G RAM and 48 CPUs, 'params.maxcpus = 8', and 'params.medcpus = 4' is ~42 minutes.
+This corresponded with 25.8 CPU hours.

 ## What if I just want to annotate some SARS-CoV-2 fastas with pangolin, nextclade and vadr?
 ```